-Internship: A) Each registered student shall have to complete minimum of 12 weeks in case of Three Year LL.B.
+Internship: As per the Bar Council of India Rules, 2008, each registered student shall have to complete minimum of 12 weeks in case of Three Year LL.B.
 Course stream during the entire period of Legal studies under NGO, associated with human rights, environment, women empowerment child labour bonded labour etc. Trial and Appellate courts, Advocates, Judiciary, Police Station, Land Revenue and registrar office, Tribunals, Family Counselling Centre, Law firms, Companies, Local Self Government, Labour welfare department in factories etc. provided that Internship in any year cannot be for a continuous period of more than Four Weeks and all Students shall at least have gone through once in the entire academic period with Trial and Appellate Advocates.
 Each student shall keep internal record or Internship Diary to be evaluated by the concerned Teaching Faculty member.
 The marks shall be awarded in each paper in each Semester.